 Other Project Employees

 - Jonathan Hall, Assistant Professor

 This project will contribute to post-war public opinion research by examining the perceptions of migrants – the gastarbeiter, the refugee, the family reunited after war – and the local population in comparative perspective.
 Existing surveys of post-war populations are typically conducted in a single country affected by war.
 However, particularly following forced expulsion and campaigns of ethnic cleansing substantial portions of national communities affected by conflict no longer live within the boundaries of the state.
 Data collection efforts nevertheless remain confined within the borders of individual post-war states.
 Current research may therefore overlook important populations as well as contextual factors that shape post-war attitudes.
-To address this problem, this project will examine a key assumption in the literature: that migrants from war torn countries harbor more conflictive attitudes than the local population back home.
+To address this problem, this project will examine a key assumption in the literature: that migrants from war torn countries harbour more conflictive attitudes than the local population back home.
 Going beyond the single country approach of previous studies, we will conduct simultaneous surveys and fieldwork among Iraqis in two settlement countries – Sweden and Jordan.
-To analyze the multi-sited data, we will apply a novel social-psychological framework that explains how settlement country conditions shape societal beliefs that arise in the context of ethnic mobilization and war.
+To analyse the multi-sited data, we will apply a novel social-psychological framework that explains how settlement country conditions shape societal beliefs that arise in the context of ethnic mobilisation and war.

 - Cochrane, Feargal, Bahar Baser, and Ashok Swain.
 2009.
 "Home Thoughts from Abroad: Diasporas and Peace-Building in Northern Ireland and Sri Lanka."
 Studies in Conflict and Terrorism 32 (8):681-704.